 This is an extremely powerful generator that provides power when you need it thanks to it being a dual-fuel generator and having a push button electric starter.
 With the turn of a dial, you can change your fuel type from a portable propane tank line to using the integrated 3.4 gallon fuel tank.
 You don’t even need to stop the generator to switch fuel sources.

-This inverter generator provides 3700 watts while running and can provide up to 4500 watts for short periods if you need that much power for a short period of time.
-And despite this huge power output, it only produces about 52 decibels, so you can run it without worrying you’re going to make too much noise.
+This generator provides 3700 watts while running and can provide up to 4500 watts for short periods if you need that much backup power for a short period of time.
+And despite this huge power output, it only produces about 52 decibels, so you can run it without worrying about the noise level.

 The included outlets make this a great option for an RV or for an emergency home generator.
 You can easily connect an RV with the TT-30R 120v/30a outlet to save wear and tear.
 With two standard outlets and 2 USB outlets, you know that your important appliances and devices will never run out of power.

 As an example of real world use, this inverter generator can power a small air conditioning unit, lights, and the refrigerator of a small camper with zero issues.
 That means it’s got plenty of power for a whole house during a power outage.
-As far as run time goes, you can expect to get about 8 hours on one tank of gas at about 25% load.
-As you increase the load on the generator, run time will decrease of course.
+As far as run time goes, you can expect to get about 8 hours on one tank of gas at about a quarter load.
+As you increase the load on the generator, run time will naturally decrease.

 Read Full Review: Westinghouse iGen4500DF Dual Fuel Inverter Generator

 - 3700 Watts with 4500 Peak Watt Rating on gasoline